dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

    - `groundMaterial`: High friction (0.8) for realistic rolling
    - `ballMaterial`: For the player's ball
    - `bumperMaterial`: Low friction (0.1) with high restitution (0.8)
+   - `holeRimMaterial`: Similar friction to ground, very low restitution (0.01) to dampen rim bounces.
+   - Other materials like `sandMaterial`, `holeCupMaterial`

 3. **Ball Physics**:
    - Mass: 0.45 kg (lighter for better control)